 Until recently, Milos was a relatively unknown island in Greece compared to it’s famous Cyclades sisters – Santorini and Mykonos.
 However, in 2017, Milos was thrown into the limelight.
 Vogue named the island one of their top five places to visit in 2017, and Conde Nast wrote an article explaining why Milos is the untouched Greek island that travellers have been looking for.

 After reading about this island, I was determined to visit before it became the next Santorini.
 I was so excited about Milos, and let me tell you, it lived up to the hype and exceeded my expectations.
-It was easily my favourite island that we visited in the Cyclades.
+Let me let you in on my little secret … I truly believe Milos is the best island in the Cyclades.

 So, without further delay, I present you all the information you need you have an absolutely perfect trip to Milos with my ‘4 Days in Milos’ island guide.

 Hotel Eleni: You need to stay here.
 It is seriously the best hotel in Milos.

 I could go on an on about what makes Hotel Eleni so special, but you can’t truly understand how great this accomodation is unless you stay here yourself.

 Located steps away from the the Adamas town centre [and the ferry port] Hotel Eleni is clean, offers huge rooms, and it incredibly affordable.
 But what makes this place so special is the host and hotel namesake herself, Eleni.